PilaPina/Contacts/README.md

 - Global CSS variables & theming
 - Local Storage
 - Accessability features
-- Framer-motion for initial loading screen
+- Framer-motion for initial silly bounce in loading screen and for some onHover effect for button

 ------